 Our programs help prepare participants to earn their high school equivalency diploma.
 The Center also offers computer literacy, civics classes, and counseling.

 CAMBA staff connect participants to other programs as needed, including help with housing, childcare, and legal services.

 CAMBA’s English to Work Program provides low-income English language learners with English language instruction and concurrent job training.
 The vast majority of our students lack a high school diploma, yet most jobs that pay family-sustaining wages require education/training beyond a high school diploma.
-Understandably, most of our clients cannot afford...
+To meet these needs, the English to...
 Learn More

-The English for Speakers of Other Languages (ESOL) Program serves immigrants who live or work in the Flatbush/East Flatbush communities.
+The English for Speakers of Other Languages (ESOL) Program serves immigrants.
 Our services seek to enhance students’ listening, speaking, reading, writing and math skills.
-We also provide computer-assisted technology training and instruction in civics and U.S. History.
-Classes are held at...
+CAMBA also provides computer-assisted technology training and instruction in civics and U.S. History.
+Classes are held from 9am - 12 noon, 1pm - 4pm, and 5:30...
 Learn More